 You've seen the screens.
 This is a working slice with BBC, Guardian, and NPR — fetching real headlines right now.

-That — but with all eleven sources, four export formats, three themes.
+That — but with all eighteen sources, four export formats, three themes.

 Single HTML file · Yours forever · 14-day refund

-Established newsrooms for the headlines that move markets, plus community signal from the threads where stories break first.
+Established newsrooms and security-research outlets for the headlines that move markets and patch cycles, plus community signal from the threads where stories break first.

 Four high-signal subreddits that surface stories before they hit the wires — including the analysis you'd normally pay an analyst for.